Marco Delle Monache: Early life

 Growing up in Cappelle sul Tavo, in the province of Pescara, Marco Delle Monache joined the Delfino Pescara academy in 2013, from Caldora, an amateur club in the same city.

 Club career

 Growing through the youth ranks of Pescara, Delle Monache started playing with the Primavera team in 2021–22, before making his professional debut for the club on 15 September 2021, replacing Eugenio D'Ursi during a 2–0 Coppa Serie C home win against Grosseto.

-Having become a regular starter with the under-19, as he displayed an important attacking contribution, notably delivering a brace of assists during a 3–1 victory to Napoli, he played his first Serie C game on 22 January 2022, playing the last minutes of a 4–2 home win against Montevarchi.
+Having become a regular starter with the under-19, as he displayed an important attacking contribution, delivering a brace of assists during a 3–1 victory to Napoli, he played his first Serie C game on 22 January 2022, playing the last minutes of a 4–2 home win against Montevarchi.

 The young player signed his first professional contract with the biggest club of Abruzzo in February 2022, making him a player of the Delfino until June 2024.

-On 5 August 2022, Delle Monache signed with Sampdoria, but stayed at Pescara on loan.
+On 5 August 2022, Delle Monache signed with Serie A club Sampdoria, but was immediately loaned back to Pescara for another season.

+On 31 January 2024, he joined Serie C club Vicenza on loan until the end of the season.
+He helped the team reach the play-offs, where they eventually lost to Carrarese in the final.

+On 18 July 2024, Delle Monache joined Serie A side Lecce on a permanent deal.